courtneyschwartz/cipherscan/README.md

 wants to reach the modern level, the items that failed under the modern tests should be corrected.

-`analyze.py` does not make any assumption on what a good level should be.
-Sites operators should now what level they want to match against, based on the compatibility level they want to support.
+`analyze.py` does not make any assumption about what a good level should be.
+Sites' operators should know what level they want to match, based on the compatibility level they want to support.
 Again, refer to https://wiki.mozilla.org/Security/Server_Side_TLS for more information.

 Note on Nagios mode:
-`analyse.py` can be ran as a nagios check with `--nagios`.
+You can run `analyse.py` as a Nagios check with `--nagios`.
 The exit code will then represent the state of the configuration:
-* 2 (critical) for bad tls
+* 2 (critical) for bad TLS
 * 1 (warning) if it doesn't match the desired level
 * 0 (ok) if it matches.
 cipherscan can take more than 10 seconds to complete.
-To alleviate any timeout issues, you may want to run it outside of nagios, passing data through some temporary file.
+To alleviate any timeout issues, you may want to run it outside of Nagios, passing data through some temporary file.

 OpenSSL
 -------

-Cipherscan uses a custom release of openssl for linux 64 bits and darwin 64 bits.
-OpenSSL is build from a custom branch maintained by Peter Mosmans that includes a number of patches not merged upstream.
+Cipherscan uses a custom release of OpenSSL for 64-bit Linux and 64-bit Darwin.
+OpenSSL is built from a custom branch maintained by Peter Mosmans that includes a number of patches not merged upstream.
 It can be found here: https://github.com/PeterMosmans/openssl

-You can build it yourself using following commands:
+You can build it yourself using the following commands:
 ```
 git clone https://github.com/PeterMosmans/openssl.git --depth 1 -b 1.0.2-chacha
 cd openssl